jshafto/app_academy_notes/w2_learning_obectives.md

       - each function has a private mutable state that cannot be accessed externally
       - if you call the same function more than once, you are not totally starting with a blank slate necessarily?
       - closures can allow you to pass down arguments to helper functions without explicitly passing them to that helper function
+      - if a variable exists in the scope of what could have been accessed by a function (e.g. global scope, outer function, etc), does that variable wind up in the closure even if it never got accessed? yes—but in separate scopes. each scope has a pointer to the next s
+      - if you change the value of a variable (e.g. i++) you will change the value of that variable in the scope that it was declared in
+      - question: does the scope exist as part of the function object? (maybe the context takes care of this)

 ```javascript
 // what the hell